 History of Data Analysis and Health Care

-One of these was MUMPS (Massachusetts General Hospital Utility Multi-Programming System).
+The 1900s saw the introduction of MEDLARS/MEDLINE, a computerized bibliographic database compiled by the National Library of Medicine, along with research and experimentation with programming languages.
+One of these databases was the Massachusetts General Hospital Utility Multi-Programming System (MUMPS).
 Developed by Neil Pappalardo, Curtis Marble and Robert Greenes from 1966-1967, MUMPS powered the creation and integration of medical databases.
 By the early 1970s, it was the most commonly used programming language for clinical applications.

-It was, you might say, the decade of peace, love and data:
+The 1960s, you might say, the decade of peace, love and data:

 - 1965: Work commences on Systematized Nomenclature of Pathology (SNOP), an effort to systematize the language of pathology for use in computer systems.
 In 1974, this was extended to include all medical terms – the famous Systematized Nomenclature of Medicine (SNOMED).